chubbymaggie/DDFF2/README.md

 The interface of the script is somewhat user-unfriendly.
 I did the script just for myself.
-If someone wants to make more, like GUI, win32 version, etc, take it and modify it freely.
+If someone wants to do more, like GUI, win32 version, etc, take it and modify it freely.
 Or write new, using these algorithms.

 Also, my old C++ version is [here](https://github.com/DennisYurichev/DDFF).